SafeMoon Review: Ponzi Scheme or Legitimate Project?

-SafeMoon has also been compared with BitConnect, a well known crypto Ponzi scheme that was shut down in 2018 after two U.S. state securities regulators warned investors of the similarity to a Ponzi scheme.
+SafeMoon has also been compared with BitConnect, a well-known crypto Ponzi scheme shut down in 2018 after two U.S. state securities regulators warned investors of the similarity to a Ponzi scheme.

 There have been other criticisms of SafeMoon based on the founders locking away over 50% of its own liquidity pool.
 There are claims that this could lead to a “rug pull” by the developers.